pascal-fb-martin/houseportal/README.md

 # Client API

-A web server can be coded to advertize its port number to houseportal using the houseportal client API.
+A web server can be coded to advertize its port number to HousePortal using the HousePortal client API.

 First the application must include the client header file:
 ```